-Clemson and Maryland have met 138 times on the diamond, with the Tigers holding a 103-35 lead in the series dating back to the 1923 season.
-Last year in College Park, MD, the Tigers won all three games by scores of 14-3, 6-4 (13 innings), and 12-0.
+Clemson and Maryland have met 132 times on the baseball diamond, with the Tigers holding a 97-35 lead in the series dating back to the 1923 season.
+Last year in College Park, MD, the Terrapins won a doubleheader on April 19 by scores of 9-6 and 8-4.
+The Tigers took the series finale the next day by a score of 20-5, a game that saw the Tigers hit six home runs, including two by Brad McCann.
 Two years ago, Clemson swept the Terrapins at Doug Kingsmore Stadium.
-Clemson has won seven games in a row over the Terrapins dating back to an 8-4 Maryland victory in the second game of a doubleheader in College Park on April 19, 2003.

-The Tigers hold a 58-6 advantage over Maryland all-time in games played at Clemson and 48-1 lead in games played at Doug Kingsmore Stadium, including winning 18 in a row in the friendly confines.
-Clemson also holds a 90-32 advantage over the Terrapins in games played in the ACC regular season.
+The Tigers hold a 55-6 advantage over Maryland all-time in games played at Clemson and 45-1 in games played at Doug Kingsmore Stadium, including winning 15 in a row in the friendly confines.
+Clemson also holds an 84-32 advantage over the Terrapins in games played in the ACC regular season.